Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): Introduction

 \textbf{Idea of proof of the Main Theorem.} For simplicity we assume that the action of $G$ is free and that $X$ is systolic.
 Supposing additionally that $X$ is countable, we exhaust the quotient $\overline X=X/G$ with compact subcomplexes $X_1\subset X_2\subset \cdots$.
 The fundamental groups $G_i$ of $X_i$ have direct limit $G$.

 Collapsing we remove the free edges from $X_i$.
 We focus first on the case where some $X_i$ is \emph{thick} meaning that it has an edge $e$ of degree $\geq 3$.
-Consider the space of all local geodesics in $X_i$ that are concatenations of segments $\ldots, a_{-1}a_0, a_0a_1,a_1a_2,\ldots$ indicated in Figure~\ref{f:0} on the right.
-Following \cite{BallBrin1995}, we equip that space with a finite measure $\mu^*$ assigning to each `cylinder' of geodesics passing through prescribed consecutive segments $a_0a_1,a_1a_2,\ldots,a_{n-1}a_n$ the value $\prod_{i=1}^{n-1} \frac{1}{\deg a_i-1}$, where $\deg a_i$ is the degree of the edge containing $a_i$.
-Using Poincar\'e recurrence \`a la \cite{BallBrin1995} we can find a local isometric embedding~$f$ of the dumbbell graph $\overline{\Gamma}$ (see Figure~\ref{f:0} on the left) into~$X_i$ with the following properties.
+Consider the space of all local geodesics in $X_i$ that are concatenations of segments $\ldots, a_{-1}a_0, a_0a_1,a_1a_2,\ldots$ {\kol (where $a_i$ denote points),} as indicated in Figure~\ref{f:0} on the right.
+We equip that space with a finite measure $\mu^*$ assigning to each `cylinder' of geodesics passing through prescribed consecutive segments $a_0a_1,a_1a_2,\ldots,a_{n-1}a_n$ the value $\prod_{i=1}^{n-1} \frac{1}{\deg a_i-1}$, where $\deg a_i$ is the degree of the edge containing $a_i$. {\kol This is inspired by the work of Ballmann and Brin \cite{BallBrin1995}, who put a similar measure on a far larger space of geodesics.} Using Poincar\'e recurrence \`a la \cite{BallBrin1995} we can find a local isometric embedding~$f$ of the dumbbell graph $\overline{\Gamma}$ (see Figure~\ref{f:0} on the left) into~$X_i$ with the following properties.
 Namely, $f$ sends the vertices of $\overline{\Gamma}$ into~$e$ and the edges of $\overline{\Gamma}$ into concatenations of the segments in Figure~\ref{f:0} on the right, terminating perpendicularly to $e$.
 In particular, $f(\overline{\Gamma})$ avoids the vertices of~$X_i$ and hence the stabiliser in $G$ of the lift of $\overline{\Gamma}$ to $X$ contains a nonabelian free group.

 In the case where $X_i$ is not thick, it is a union of a graph and a dimension~$2$ pseudomanifold.
 The components of the pseudomanifold are $\pi_1$-injective in~$\overline X$, since otherwise attaching compressing discs puts us back in the thick case.
 If one such component is a hyperbolic surface $\Sigma$, we find a nonabelian free group in $\pi_1(\Sigma)< G$.
 Otherwise, each $G_i$ is a free product of some copies of $\Z,\Z^2$ and the Klein bottle group, which satisfies the Tits Alternative.
 One can arrange that the number of factors is bounded by a constant independent of $i$, and then use the Hopfian property to deduce that the sequence $G_1\to G_2\to\cdots$ stabilises.
 This shows that $G$ coincides with some $G_i$.